EpicCodeVoyager/HyperDocumentation/README.md

 We are humans and we understand millions and billions better than powers of a number.

 This is still in abstract stage, anyone reading it outside my network.
-Please don't, It's won't make sense as of now.
+Please don't, It won't make any sense as of now.
 Hope to make it robust and powerful soon.

 	 * Billion : 10^9   9 digit numbers